 Before you get your speedos in a bunch boys I’m not suggesting that all destruction is bad or this is all you do.
 Without disintegration, we’d have a messy, cluttered world [see: you’re garbage!].
 For instance: a mushroom’s job is to decompose—i.e. destroy—and I love them!
 So please, I don’t want a barrel of men complaining how they don’t destroy and how they create, cook and parent.

 Yeah, I know!
-I live with a man, most of my friends are men and I have a feminist-thinking son.
+I live with a man, half of my friends are men and I have a feminist-thinking son.
 I’m talking innate generalities.
 I think humans are—as Blake said—half angels, half human.
 We can exercise choice.
 I’m all about telling my clients—both male and female—they have the power to overcome their “biology.”

 But, realistically, when we say that “someone” bashed in trashcans, batted mailboxes off their posts, raped a person downtown, stole a car and lead the cops on a high speed chase, shot another outside a bar, trampled flowers, destroyed Wall Street, burned a cat, graffitied a garage, roofied someone’s drink, oil-spilled the Gulf, broke into a house, battered a child, opened fire with assault rifles in a mall or committed the bulk of violent—and otherwise—crimes, well, “they” would be mostly men.

 If we don’t accurately identify the problem, we can’t fix it.
 If we don’t acknowledge our own inborn drives and archetypes: the hero, the trickster, the shadow, we’ll act them out.

 Let’s not make this about “sides.”
 Be you female or male, it’s time to call a dog a dog, accurately address the issue, without blame, so we can all apply compassion and intelligent choice.
 Change only happens in truth.